 Every other year the Shropshire VCSA issues a State of the Sector Survey which aims to provide a local economic picture of the VCSE.
-This year we will be doing the biennial survey a little bit differently.
+This year we have changed the name of our biennial survey to fit the current environment.

 Once the survey has closed we will use the information to: